 Each issue of the print magazine is divided into three themed sections, containing a combination of written features, Q&As and photographic features, and the back of the magazine contains shorter dialogues.
-The theme for #15 (out in August) is HEALING - please get any submission ideas in by the first week of June.
+The themes for the next issue (out in Jan/Feb 24) are pluriverse / confluence / alliance.
+You can focus on just one of these themes or more if you choose.
+Please send any submission ideas in by the 15 October.

 If you are considering pitching an article or photographic essay idea to WtLF magazine, please first look through the features, dialogues and photographic essays on the website to get a feel for our house style and what we are looking for.
 Also take a look at the About section of the website.

-Please do not send completed articles or essays, but rather email an outline of 300 words or less stating your idea, what makes it interesting, why it matters now, what perspective or reporting you will bring to it, what theme (see upcoming themes below) of the magazine you see it fitting with, and the article style you have in mind (feature, photographic essay or dialogue).
+Please do not send completed articles or essays, but rather email an outline of 300 words or less stating your idea, what makes it interesting, why it matters now, what perspective or reporting you will bring to it, what theme of the magazine you see it fitting with, and the article style you have in mind (feature, photographic essay or dialogue).
 Please also include examples of previous work.

 Please don’t send large files via email.
 If you have images that you want us to view then please send a private website or cloud link.